Deepak020202/90DaysOfDevOps/README.md

 Jenkins runs different pipelines for each environment, ensuring safe deployments.

-## 2. What challenges might you face when merging feature branches in a multi-branch pipeline?
+## 2.What challenges might you face when merging feature branches in a multi-branch pipeline?
 ### Answer :-  while merging feature branches in a multi-branch pipeline conflict error are comes
 ### How to avoid this ?
 ### 1.Always rebase your feature branch with latest master before merge